Mentorship Program

 -

-Eligible applications will be submitted to SATP’s Professional Theatre Mentorship Program Committee, which serves as a jury to recommend grant allocations.
+Eligible applications will be submitted to SATP’s Mentorship Program Committee, which serves as a jury to recommend grant allocations.
 The recommendations are then approved by SATP.

 -

-A letter of application or a three to five-minute video outlining:
+A letter of application or a maximum three-minute video outlining:

 Final determination of allocations and duration of subsidy are at the discretion of the jury. -